The Pleistocene Epoch (2.5 million to 11,700 years ago)

-The Pleistocene was the time of the giants, when megafauna roamed the landscape.
+During the Pleistocene (2.5 million to 11,700 years ago) the word had many examples of large animals that are collectively known as Megafauna.
 Australia was close to its current position, but sea levels were much lower.
 Humans may have first arrived in Australia during this time.

 Australia's Pleistocene facts